Edited by: Keri Stooksbury

 The Plaza Premium Lounge in the domestic departures section of Terminal 2 at GIG is a solid place to settle down before catching your flight somewhere else in Brazil.

-If you have a Priority Pass membership, you will be much more comfortable at this lounge compared to the GOL Premium Lounge near the gates.
+Select Amex and Capital One cardholders with access will be much more comfortable at this lounge compared to the GOL Premium Lounge near the gates.

 The seating options are excellent, the Wi-Fi is strong, and there are showers for those who want to freshen up.